jonjamz/blaze-forms/README.md

   * Running `callbacks.success()` sets `success`.
   * Running `callbacks.failed()`  sets `failed`.
   * The form's `{{loading}}` state (see below) will run from the time you submit to the time you call one of these.
-* `fields`
+* `changed`
-  * If you passed in initial data, this contains an array of fields that have changed.
+  * If you passed in initial data, this contains an object with only the fields that have changed.
+  * If a field was changed to a different value and back, it will still be in this object.
   * This is useful for figuring out what fields to use in an update query.

 Also, all validated form values are available with no extra work from `this`: